rayidali/CPSC8430-HW1/README.md

-# CPSC8430-HW1
-This repository encompasses Python implementations designed to elucidate core Deep Learning principles through practical experiments and simulations.
-The projects within offer a hands-on exploration of neural network architecture, function approximation, and the intricacies of training models on real-world data.

-Project Overview
-Simulating Functions with Neural Networks
-This segment focuses on approximating a sinusoidal function, employing neural networks with varied architectural complexities to demonstrate:

-Tensor operations and transformations
-Utilizing various loss functions and calculating accuracy Implementing activation functions
-Understanding the impact of training epochs
-MNIST Dataset Classification
-We delve into the classic task of handwriting recognition using the MNIST dataset, constructing and training a neural network model.
-Key concepts illustrated include:

-Convolutional Neural Networks (CNNs) for feature extraction Dense (fully connected) layers for classification Enhancing model performance with MaxPooling layers Regularization techniques such as Dropout and weight decay to prevent overfitting Dimensionality Reduction with PCA
-Applying Principal Component Analysis (PCA) to the learned weights, this experiment aims to visualize the dimensionality reduction and identify pivotal weights in the model's learning process:

-Extraction and analysis of model and layer-specific weights Visualization of weight importance and distribution Sensitivity Analysis in Neural Networks
-By training models with varying batch sizes on the MNIST dataset, we investigate the relationship between model sensitivity and batch size, highlighting:

-The effect of batch size on model training and sensitivity Identification of an ideal batch size for optimal sensitivity and performance Weight Interpolation and Generalization
-Exploring the generalization capabilities of models through weight interpolation, this section provides insights into:

-The process and impact of weight interpolation on model generalization Systematic collection and analysis of model weights for interpolation Installation Requirements
-To replicate the experiments and run the code in this repository, ensure you have the following Python packages installed:

-PyTorch: For building and training neural network models
-Pandas: For data manipulation and analysis
-NumPy: For numerical computations and operations
-Scikit-learn: Specifically for applying PCA
-Matplotlib: For plotting and visualizing data
-Getting Started
-Clone this repository to your local machine.
-Ensure you have the required Python packages installed.
-Navigate to the specific project directories to find the Jupyter notebooks or Python scripts.
-Run the notebooks/scripts to observe the experiments and results firsthand.
+# Homework 1

+This repository contains Python implementations designed to explore core Deep Learning concepts through practical experiments and simulations.
+The projects within provide hands-on experience with neural network architectures, function approximation, and model training on real-world datasets.

+## Overview of Projects

+### Function Simulation with Neural Networks

+- **Objective**: Approximate a sinusoidal function using neural networks of varying complexities.
+- **Key Concepts**:
+  - Tensor manipulation and transformations
+  - Implementation of different loss functions and accuracy computation
+  - Activation functions
+  - The significance of training epochs

+### MNIST Dataset Classification

+- **Objective**: Build and train a neural network model for handwriting recognition using the MNIST dataset.
+- **Key Concepts**:
+  - Convolutional Neural Networks (CNNs) for extracting features
+  - Dense (fully connected) layers for output classification
+  - MaxPooling layers for performance enhancement
+  - Regularization techniques like Dropout and weight decay

+### Dimensionality Reduction with PCA

+- **Objective**: Apply PCA to model weights to visualize dimensionality reduction and identify key weights.
+- **Key Concepts**:
+  - Weight extraction and analysis from models and layers
+  - Importance and distribution visualization of weights

+### Sensitivity Analysis in Neural Networks

+- **Objective**: Investigate the relationship between model sensitivity and batch size on the MNIST dataset.
+- **Key Concepts**:
+  - Impact of batch size on model training and sensitivity
+  - Optimal batch size determination for balanced sensitivity and performance

+### Weight Interpolation and Generalization

+- **Objective**: Explore model generalization through weight interpolation.
+- **Key Concepts**:
+  - Weight interpolation process and its effect on model generalization
+  - Systematic weight collection and analysis for interpolation

+## Installation Requirements

+To run the code in this repository, ensure the following packages are installed:

+- `PyTorch`
+- `Pandas`
+- `NumPy`
+- `Scikit-learn` (specifically for PCA)
+- `Matplotlib`

+## Getting Started

+1. Clone this repository to your local machine.
+2. Install the required Python packages.
+3. Navigate to the project directories for Jupyter notebooks or Python scripts.
+4. Execute the notebooks/scripts to view experiments and results.